-- 1. Check box A in Part I of Form 8621. - 2.
-Complete the applicable lines of Part II.
-Include the information provided in the PFIC Annual Information Statement, the Annual Intermediary Statement, or a combined statement (see below) received from the PFIC. - 3.
-Attach Form 8621 to a timely filed tax return (or, if applicable, partnership return).
+- 1. Check box A in Part II of Form 8621. - 2.
+Complete the applicable lines of Part III.
+Include the information provided in the PFIC Annual Information Statement, the Annual Intermediary

+Statement, or a combined statement (see below) received from the PFIC.

+3. Attach Form 8621 to a timely filed tax return (or, if applicable, partnership or exempt organization return).